Create an agent with Copilot Studio

 Create a copilot

-Let’s start by using Copilot Studio to create a new copilot.
-The copilot will initially have very limited capabilities, which you’ll extend later in the exercise.
+Let’s start by using Copilot Studio to create a new agent.
+The agent will initially have very limited capabilities, which you’ll extend later in the exercise.

 1. In a web browser, navigate to Copilot Studio at https://copilotstudio.microsoft.com/, signing in with your work or school account if prompted.
 Skip any welcome messages.

-Note: The first time you open Copilot Studio, it may display a chat interface to create your first copilot.
-If this happens, click the menu at the top right (next to the Create button) and select Cancel copilot creation to leave the chat interface and view the Copilot Studio home page.
+Note: The first time you open Copilot Studio, it may display a chat interface to create your first agent.
+If this happens, click the menu at the top right (next to the Create button) and select Cancel agent creation to leave the chat interface and view the Copilot Studio home page.

 2. View the Copilot Studio home page, which should look similar to this: